America's Got Talent: All-Stars

 America's Got Talent: All-Stars (also known as AGT: All-Stars) is an American reality television and talent competition series that premiered on NBC on January 2, 2023.
-The "all-stars" series is a spinoff featuring winners, finalists, fan favorites, and others from previous seasons of America's Got Talent and across the Got Talent franchise.
+The "all-stars" series is a spin-off featuring winners, finalists, fan favorites, and others from previous seasons of America's Got Talent and across the Got Talent franchise.
 Terry Crews hosts the series, with Simon Cowell, Heidi Klum, and Howie Mandel serving as judges.
 In the finale, the winner receives a cash prize of $500,000.